tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

        # exclude groups from 5 to 25
        ...
 WHERE query='test;!range=group_id,5,25;';

--  floatrange, !floatrange - comma-separated (floating point) Sphinx attribute name, and min and max values to match:
+-  floatrange, !floatrange - comma-separated (floating point) Manticore attribute name, and min and max values to match:

    ::